 Just as in most professions, experience, geography, and sector all have an impact on the amount of money you can make.

 A large corporation, for example, could be willing to pay $1000s for a logo redesign.
-Whereas a small bar or restaurant would probably only pay a few $100, or even less.
+In comparison, a small bar or restaurant would probably only pay a few hundred, or even less.

 However, having a ballpark figure in mind is important when it comes to pricing.
 Below you can find average hourly rates and salary expectations for graphic designers in several countries.